bf6mods/bf6mods/README.md

 ## Getting Started

-To create a new project, simply run the following command and answer the questions, ensure that you are using Node v22 and above.
+To create a new project, simply run the following command and answer the questions, ensure that you are using Node v22 and above, and if on Linux install `libsecret-1-0`.

 ```
 npx @bf6mods/cli init